CCJY/interview-accountapi/README.md

 I started Go for the first time.
 It was interesting because it was a little different from other languages that I used before.

 For more details, I have used the latest version of Golang (1.19) and tried to make it general for other projects.
-The sources in the pkg/client are general library, and the Form3 client in the examples is the result of using them. when I made this project, As I am starting Go for the first time, I decided to try generic programming supported from 1.18.
+The sources in the pkg/client are general library, and the Form3 client in the examples is the result of using them.
+When I made this project, as I am starting Go for the first time, I decided to try generic programming supported from 1.18.
 I tried to make the request and response data generic.
 In addition, I included my app in `docker-compose.yml` and passed the tests I implemented by docker-compose up.

-# Summary for Form3 Take Home Exercise
+# Summary
 Here is a summary of some of the home exercise.

 <details><summary>Directory Structure</summary>